Embedding Guide

 FunctionDescription

-zym_setPreemptCallback(vm, callback)Register a ZymValue closure as the preemption handler
+zym_setPreemptCallback(vm, callback)Register a ZymValue closure as the single-callback preemption handler

 Status CodeMeaning